 After the plastic mold hot runner system is designed and processed, how to test it?
 We can test its performance and qualification from the following points:

 1. The wiring layout of the hot runner should be reasonable for easy maintenance, and the wiring numbers should correspond one by one.

-4. The main sprue is connected with the hot runner with a thread, and the bottom surface is contacted and sealed.
+4. The main sprue is connected to the hot runner with a thread, and the bottom surface is contacted and sealed.

-6. The J-type thermocouple should be used and match with the temperature control meter.
+6. The J-type thermocouple should be used and matched with the temperature control meter.

-7. Each group of heating elements should be controlled by a thermocouple, and the position of the thermocouple should be reasonably arranged.
+7. A thermocouple should control each group of heating elements, and the position of the thermocouple should be reasonably arranged.

 8. The nozzle should meet the design requirements.

 9. The hot runner should have reliable positioning, at least two positioning pins, or be fixed with screws.

 10. A thermal insulation pad should be between the hot runner and the template.